johnshearing/PrivateKeyVault/WiringInstruction/README.md

 <img src="../images/WiringInstructionImages/01_Standoffs.jpg">

-In this photo we see qty 16 standoffs which are threaded 2.5 mm screws and are 6 mm long.
+In this photo we see 16 standoffs which are threaded 2.5 mm and are 6 mm long.
-These standoffs are fastened to the lid with 2.5 mm screws which are 6 mm long.
+These standoffs are fastened to the lid with 2.5 mm screws which are also 6 mm long.
 [The standoffs, screws, and other parts can be found in this kit](https://www.adafruit.com/product/3299)
 PrivateKeyVault has no finacial relationship with the vendor.

-Also shown is the switch mount fastened to the lid with part found in the kit linked above.
+Also shown is the switch mount fastened to the lid with parts found in the kit linked above.

 Notice that four holes are left empty.
-The touch screen will be fastened there later.
+The touch screen will be fastened with these later.

 Also notice that the chemically welded tabs are facing up so that the lid is laying flat on the table.
 That will ensure that the standoffs and switch mount are inside the box when the lid is closed and latched.